prjctgeek/foodie/content/recipes/hamburgers/index.md

 Mix together all ingredients by hand, it should be on the 'wet' side with the egg.
 For big eaters, I portion out 170g per burger, which should yield about 3.
- For normal portion sizes, ~130gr should get you to 4 burgers.
+ For normal portion sizes, ~130g should get you to 4 burgers.

-(optional) Place in vacuum seal bags and Souse-vide at 55C for an hour.
-Store in the fridge/freezer until needed.
-To prepare, sear on high heat for ~2min per side.
+(optional) Place in vacuum seal bags and Sous-vide at 55C for an hour.
+Store in the refrigerator/freezer until needed.
+To prepare, sear on high heat for ~2minutes per side.

-If not souse-vide, cook as per the usual food safety recommendation: 62C/145F in the middle.
+If not sous-vide, cook as per the usual food safety recommendation: 62C/145F in the middle.

 Serve on a toasted bun.

-As mentioned in the [guidelines](/guidelines), some of the kids don't like skin on potatoes, so for fries, we just buy pre-made.
-A bit of a compromise, but it is a bit of work todo fries from scratch.
+As mentioned in the [guidelines](/guidelines), some of the kids don't like skin on potatoes, so for fries, we just buy pre-made-made.
+A bit of a compromise, but it is a bit of work to do fries from scratch.